robyblok/laravel-storyblok-101/README.md

 ### Configuring Tailwind and daisyUI

-In the file `tailwind.config.js` you need to set the `content` with the files you can use the Tailwindcss classes (the blade files), and in the `plugins` for loading the typography and daisyui plugin:
+In the file `tailwind.config.js,` you need to set the `content` with the files you can use the Tailwindcss classes (the blade files), and in the `plugins` for loading the typography and daisyUI plugin:

 ```js
 /** @type {import('tailwindcss').Config} */